 Ancient Egypt was a complex society needing people doing many different tasks and jobs.
 Some of the jobs they had included:

-- Farmers - most of the people were farmers.
-They grew barley to make bear, wheat for bread, vegetables such as onions and cucumbers, and flax to make into linen.
+Farmers - most of the people were farmers.
+They grew barley to make beer, wheat for bread, vegetables such as onions and cucumbers, and flax to make into linen.
 They grew their crops near the banks of the Nile River where the rich black soil was good for crops.